Malanius/understanding-typescript-course/README.md

 - `rootDir` - where the root of the source files is, typically `src`
 - `outDir` - where the compiled output should go, i.e. `dist`

+`-`

+- `noEmit` - will not produce JS files, but still checks the TS files
+- `noEmitOnError` - will not produce compiled JS files when errors are present

 ---

 ## TS & next-gen JS